-Historical data illustrated that the number of fatalities related to distracted and inattentive driving have trended downward before 2015, which saw a jump from 128 in 2014 to 160.
-A five-year trend line was selected as the most practical justification for determining the 2021 target based on trends, current countermeasures implemented in order to address distracted and inattentive driving fatalities and Louisiana not having a hands free law for all drivers.
-To achieve the 2021 target, distracted driving fatalities need to be reduced by 1 percent from 148 (2014 to 2018 average) to 145 in 2021.
+Historical data illustrated that the number of fatalities related to distracted and inattentive driving have fluctuated since 2015 and experienced increases in both 2019 and 2020.
+A five-year trend line was selected as the most practical justification for determining the 2022 target based on trends, current countermeasures implemented in order to address distracted and inattentive driving fatalities and Louisiana not having a hands free law for all drivers.
+To achieve the 2022 target, distracted driving fatalities need to be reduced by 1 percent from 158 (2015 to 2019 average) to 154 in 2022.

-2019 data is not derived from FARS and is considered preliminary State data; it was not considered in target-setting by the LHSC.
+2020 data is considered preliminary State data; it was not considered in target-setting by the LHSC.